observablehq/framework/docs/routing.md

 └─ ...
 ```

-When you serve your site, routes map to files this way:
+For this site, routes map to files as:

 ```
 /      → dist/index.html → docs/index.md
 /hello → dist/hello.html → docs/hello.md
 ```

-Your project should always have a top-level `index.md`; this is the root page of your project, and it’s what people visit by default.
+This assumes “clean URLs” as supported by most static site servers; `/hello` can also be accessed as `/hello.html`, and `/` can be accessed as `/index` and `/index.html`.
+(Some static site servers automatically redirect to clean URLs, but we recommend being consistent when linking to your site.)

-The above examples assume “clean URLs” as supported by most static site servers: `/hello` can also be accessed as `/hello.html`, and `/` can be accessed as `/index` and `/index.html`.
-(Some static site servers automatically redirect to clean URLs, but try to be consistent when linking to your site.)
+Projects should always have a top-level `index.md`; this is the root page of your project, and it’s what people visit by default.

 ## Folders